On the notion of missingness for path attribution explainability methods in medical settings: Guiding the selection of medically meaningful baselines: Conclusion

 \section{Conclusion}

-In this work, we introduce a counterfactual-based baseline strategy for path attribution methods which is specifically tailored to the challenges of medical data.
-We show how the limitations of conventional baselines arise from domain-specific challenges in medical settings, such as the diagnostic relevance of missing features.
-Therefore, we propose rethinking the baseline to reflect a medically ``normal'' counterfactual as a medically meaningful representation of missingness.
-We discuss several advantages of this baseline choice and demonstrate through extensive experiments that the proposed baselines are able to produce more faithful, localized, and diagnostically relevant attribution maps across various medical data sets.
+In this work we analyze counterfactual baselines for path attribution methods.
+Driven by the limitations of standard baselines, we introduce \emph{semantic missingness} as a stricter requirement for baselines in medical settings, which in turn motivates clinically ``normal'' counterfactuals as a more meaningful baseline choice.
+Through both theoretical analysis and extensive experiments across three medical datasets, we show that counterfactual baselines yield more faithful, localized, and clinically relevant attributions than conventional alternatives and related methods.
+Moreover, we show that using counterfactuals as baselines for IG outperforms using them directly as explanations, bridging two complementary explainability paradigms.

-\textbf{Broader impact \quad} By addressing a key challenge in how feature importance is typically assessed in medical AI, specifically the assumption that conventional baseline choices adequately represent missing information, our work contributes to the safer and more responsible deployment of explainable AI in healthcare.
-While attribution maps aim to increase transparency, we emphasize they can also be misleading if not faithfully generated, potentially leading to incorrect clinical interpretations.
-By aiming to improve the quality of explanations, our method may help clinicians better understand model decisions, ultimately reducing the risk of misinterpretation.
-Beyond healthcare, our model-agnostic framework offers a general strategy for creating domain-aware explanations, which can be adopted in other safety-critical applications as well.
+\textbf{Broader impact} By challenging the assumption that conventional baselines adequately represent missing information, our work contributes to the safer and more responsible deployment of explainable AI in healthcare.
+Attribution maps aim to increase transparency, but can mislead clinicians if not faithfully generated.
+Improving their quality reduces this risk and helps practitioners better understand model decisions.
+Beyond healthcare, our model-agnostic framework provides a general strategy for domain-aware explanations applicable to other safety-critical settings.

+\textbf{Limitations} While our approach improves attribution faithfulness across the evaluated settings, it has certain limitations (mostly related to additional compute), which we discuss in detail in appendix~\ref{sec:limitations}.

-\textbf{Future work \quad} Our model-agnostic approach can be adapted with more advanced generative models like GANs or diffusion models, which could improve counterfactual fidelity and, in turn, attribution quality.
-Stronger classifiers may also enhance the trustworthiness of explanations.
-Additionally, combining counterfactual and conventional baselines in an ensemble could further strengthen attribution robustness and interpretability.
-Together, these directions aim to pave the way towards more transparent, trustworthy, and clinically meaningful explainability in medical AI.
+\textbf{Future work} Being model-agnostic, our framework can be paired with more advanced generative models to further improve counterfactual fidelity and, in turn, attribution quality.
+Stronger classifiers may likewise enhance the trustworthiness of the resulting explanations, and ensembling counterfactual and conventional baselines could yield additional gains in robustness.
+Together, these directions point toward more transparent, trustworthy, and clinically meaningful explainability in medical AI.

 {

 }